-In the United States, the democratic government works closely together with its capitalist economic system.
+In the United States, the democratic government works closely together with capitalist economic its system.
 The interconnectedness of the two affects the way in which goods and services are distributed.
 The market provides many goods and services needed by Americans.
 For example, food, clothing, and housing are provided in ample supply by private businesses that earn a profit in return.
 These goods and services are known as private goods.

 Paul A. Samuelson.
 1954.
-"The Pure Theory of Public Expenditure," Review of Economics and Statistics36, No. 4: 387-389.
+"The Pure Theory of Public Expenditure," Review of Economics and Statistics 36, No. 4: 387-389.